Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## About the Assessment

-The goal of this assessment is to test your frontend development skills.
-The objective is to replicate a frontend application as close to as possible.
-You are allowed to use any frontend framework (React.js, Angular, Vue.js, etc.) or just plain old Javascript, HTML, and CSS.
-Your assessment will be graded based on this rubric.
+In this assessment, you will write a simple backend JSON API.
+If you notice something is not working (like the API, or any of the links in this document), please contact hello@hatchways.io.
+You may use any type of backend API framework.
+Please document in a Readme how to start the application.
+Your assessment will be graded based on [this rubric](https://drive.google.com/file/d/1f0jiSVTTGtAn8XbHwHcTqPEU-BT4-q6x/view).

 Your submission takes into consideration how long it takes you to complete it.
 You are welcome to submit it at any point, however completing it in less than 12 hours increases your chances of being considered for our next interview cycle.

-There are five parts to the assessment.
-To complete the later parts of the assessment, it will be very beneficial to use a modern frontend framework.
+There are four parts to the assessment.

 ## Available Scripts